-A digital customer experience ensures that customers can seamlessly move between touchpoints without experiencing any bottlenecks.
+A digital customer experience or a digital experience solution ensures that customers can seamlessly move between touchpoints without experiencing any bottlenecks.
 Regardless of where the customer finds you, e.g., on your website, app, or social media, you must have a consistent presence that guides them smoothly throughout their buying journey.

 Besides, a seamless digital customer experience helps both customers and businesses.
 A Harvard Business study found that omnichannel customers are more valuable as they spend 4% more in-store and 10% on the eCommerce website.
 Also, these customers are more likely to stick around.
 Research shows that strong omnichannel customer engagement retains 89% of customers on average, while companies with weak strategies can only retain 33% of customers.